 How to Groom a Shetland Sheepdog

-Step-by-step instructions on how to groom a Sheltland Sheepdog and tame that Sheltie undercoat.
+Step-by-step instructions on how to groom a Shetland Sheepdog and tame that Sheltie undercoat.
 With advice on the best dog grooming shears and brushes, you'll learn how to systematically defur so dog grooming becomes a thing to relish and enjoy.

 Part of the attraction of Shetland Sheepdogs is their luxurious double coat.
 But that comes with the responsibility of weekly brushing sessions.
-Don't worry - our detailed step-by-step guide will teach you how to groom your Shetland Sheepdog so he's ready for action.
+Don't worry - my detailed step-by-step guide will teach you how to groom your Shetland Sheepdog so he's ready for action.

 Do Shelties Shed?

+Absolutely.
 As a long-haired dog breed, your Sheltie will shed a lot.